canvasxyz/canvas/docs/6-deploying.md

 Some relevant options:

-* If you provide `--network-explorer`, the CLI will also expose a management interface at localhost:8000/explorer, which will show you data and past actions stored on the replica.
+* If you provide `--network-explorer`, the CLI will serve a management interface at localhost:8000/explorer, which will show you data and action history.
-* If you provide `--network-explorer --admin <ethAddr>`, you will be able to change the currently running contract from the explorer by signing a message with your address.
-This will cause the instance to terminate and start over again.
 * If you run the application with `/data/canvas-example --init contract.ts` instead, the local node will copy of the contract to the data directory you've provided instead.
 This will ensure that application data persists when the CLI is shut down.
+* If you provide `--admin <ethAddr>`, you will be able to upgrade the running contract by signing a message with your address.
+This will cause the instance to terminate and start over again.

-* If you would prefer to use Postgres as a backing database, create a local Postgres DB and provide its URL as an environment variable.
+By default, the local node is backed by SQLite.
+If you would prefer to use Postgres as a backing database, create a local Postgres DB and provide its URL as an environment variable:
-The data directory will only be used to store metadata.

 ```sh
 DATABASE_URL="postgres://localhost:5432/..." canvas run \
   --topic example.xyz \
   --init contract.ts /data/canvas-example
 ```

+Then, the data directory will only be used to store metadata.

 ## Production deployment